 6. Fabric softeners

-Fabric softeners reduce the water absorbency of fabric, which is really bad news for towels and cloth nappiesCHOCIE expert Ashley Iredale
+Fabric softeners reduce the water absorbency of fabric, which is really bad news for towels and cloth nappiesCHOICE expert Ashley Iredale

-"They also reduce the water absorbency of fabric, which is really bad news for towels and cloth nappies," says our laundry expert Ashley.
+"They also reduce the water absorbency of fabric, which is really bad news for towels and cloth nappies," says Ashley Iredale.

 "Worse still, they reduce the effectiveness of fire retardancy on clothes, so even though they all have pictures of cute babies on the bottles, they're an absolute no-no for children's sleepwear.